The Message of Jesus offers hope.

-In Christ, we are reunited with the Father and restored as custodians of this earth.
+In Jesus, we are restored to the Father and recommissioned as custodians of this earth.
 God’s original plan revealed in Genesis 1:26-28 is now made possible through the Gospel.

-Our task now as the ekklesia is to faithfully steward the earth and advance the Kingdom of God until Jesus returns.
+Our task as God’s people—the ekklesia (Matthew 16:18, 19)—is to faithfully steward the earth and advance the Kingdom of God until Jesus returns.

 This brings up the topic of eschatology.

 Eschatology is simply the study of “last things” or “last days.”
-The word stems from the Greek word eschatos meaning “final.”
-But yes, there is nothing simple about this area of study.
+The word stems from the Greek word eschatos, meaning “final.”
+There is, however, nothing simple about this area of study.

-Our Father … Your Kingdom come … on earth as it is in heaven.”
+Our Father in heaven, hallowed by Your name.
+Your Kingdom come.
+Your will be done on earth as it is in heaven.”

 (Matthew 6:9, 10, italics added)

-If we believe Jesus meant these words, if we believe He intended us to pray for God’s Kingdom to manifest on earth as it is in heaven and to then work towards aligning earth with God’s will, eschatology becomes very simple.
+If we believe Jesus meant these words, if we believe He intended us to pray for God’s Kingdom to manifest on earth as it is in heaven and to then work towards aligning earth with God’s will in His Name, eschatology becomes very simple.
 Inspiring and hopeful.

-And importantly, it then remains consistent with the apostles’ teachings, the views of the early church fathers and the perspectives of the great reformers in church history such as Luther, Wesley and the like.
+And importantly, it then remains consistent with the apostles’ teachings, the views of the early church fathers and the perspectives of the great reformers in church history such as Luther and Wesley.

 To put it bluntly, Jesus gave us a job.
 He’s returning when we’ve finished the job.

-However, and this may surprise you, the more convoluted view so popular today only emerged in the middle of the nineteenth century from the teachings of a former Anglican preacher, John Nelson Darby (1800-1882), who founded a new denomination called the Exclusive Brethren in England.
+This may surprise you, but the more convoluted end times view so popular today only emerged in the middle of the nineteenth century from the teachings of a former Anglican preacher, John Nelson Darby (1800-1882), who founded a new denomination called the Exclusive Brethren in England.

 Without doubt, Darby’s teachings would have gone largely unnoticed had his escapist eschatology not been published in The Scofield Reference Bible in 1909.

-Due to the cleverness and success of Cyrus I. Scofield’s study Bible, some of the significant Bible colleges in America, including the Moody Bible Institute and Dallas Theological Seminary, chose Darby’s dispensational theology at the core of their end-times curriculum.
-This transpired even though it’s not consistent with the apostles’ teachings and neither the early church fathers nor the reformers taught dispensational concepts.
+Due to the cleverness and success of Cyrus I. Scofield’s study Bible, some of the significant Bible colleges in America, including the Moody Bible Institute and Dallas Theological Seminary, chose Darby’s dispensational theology at the core of their end times curriculum.
+This happened even though it was not consistent with the apostles’ teachings and neither the early church fathers nor the reformers taught dispensational concepts.

-While there are a number of variations within dispensationalism, which generally hinge around when one factors in the “rapture”, they all promote a fatalistic, escapist eschatology.
-What’s more, the simplicity of the get-the-job-done Kingdom mandate is obscured by these arcane, esoteric theories that require self-proclaimed end-times gurus to expound and explain.
+While there are several variations within dispensationalism, generally hinging around when one factors in the “rapture”, they all promote a fatalistic, escapist eschatology.
+Sadly, the simplicity of the get-the-job-done Kingdom mandate is obscured by these arcane, esoteric theories that require self-proclaimed end times gurus to expound and explain.

-In sharp contrast, the Kingdom message inflames our hearts with hopeful expectancy, inspiring us with the sublime privilege we have in cooperating with an ever-increasing, advancing Kingdom here on this earth.
+In sharp contrast, the Kingdom message inflames our hearts with hopeful expectancy, reminding us of the sublime privilege we have in cooperating with an ever-increasing, advancing Kingdom.

 For unto us a Child is born,